 Nominations should include a description of the nominee’s work and how they fulfil the selection criteria.
 This includes details of why the nominee should be considered, evidence that they have positively impacted the lives of forcibly displaced or stateless people, and links to supporting articles and publications.
 Additional information supporting the nomination – including websites, news articles, social media posts and other awards bestowed on the nominee – is welcome.

 Do I need to provide references?

-How many winners are honoured with the Nansen Refugee Award annually?
+How many winners does the UNHCR Nansen Refugee Award honour each year?

 I am working on a feature article/broadcast story.
-How do I obtain an interview with the appropriate person?
+How can I arrange an interview with one of the winners?

-Please contact the Nansen Refugee Award Secretariat at [email protected] for further information.
+Please contact the Nansen Refugee Award Team at [email protected] for further information.

 Is there a media package?

 Yes.
-Please contact the Nansen Refugee Award Secretariat at [email protected] for further information.
+Please contact the Nansen Refugee Award Team at [email protected] for further information.